daoramey/nonverbal-dynamics-VC-delay/README.md

-# Nonverbal Dynamics in Dyadic Videoconferencing Interaction
+# Effects of Delay on Nonverbal Behavior and Interpersonal Coordination in Video Conferencing

 This repository contains R scripts and data for the paper: